cinout/ACME_BUY/README.md

 - lazy loading pages
 - Route protection based on user role
 - Loading page, unauthorized page
-- different seller views(UI) based on seller's status (active/deactivated/pending)
+- different user views(UI) based on user's status (active/deactivated/pending)
-- Seller's view is based on their status
+- User's view is based on their status
 - All forms are validated with react-hook-form

 ## 🦄 Attention to Details